Ighareeb/Backend-Development-fCC/mongoDB-mongoose/README.md

 Mongoose has a dedicated updating method: Model.update().
 It is bound to the low-level mongo driver.
 It can bulk-edit many documents matching certain criteria, but it doesn’t send back the updated document, only a 'status' message.
 Furthermore, it makes model validations difficult, because it just directly calls the mongo driver

 ### Perform New Updates on a Document Using model.findOneAndUpdate()

+Mongoose has a dedicated updating method: Model.findOneAndUpdate().
+It is similar to the previous update method, but it does not send back the updated document, only a 'status' message.
+It is also bound to the low-level mongo driver, so it does not trigger mongoose middleware.

+Note: You should return the updated document.
+To do that, you need to pass the options document { new: true } as the 3rd argument to findOneAndUpdate().
+By default, these methods return the unmodified object.